AMID Logo

 1. Ensure that all your shipping goods are properly packed.

 If you ship an order from the USA overseas using LCL freight, all your goods must be packed in cardboard boxes, created or stored on pallets, and shrink-wrapped.
-The best way to ship goods overseas is to ship them in the original manufacturer's packing.
+The best way to ship goods overseas is to ship them in the original manufacturer's packaging.

 If your order contains more than 3-5 boxes, it must be palletized.
 You can palletize it at your warehouse.
 Otherwise, the ocean freight carrier terminal (CFS) will palletize your shipping boxes at the CFS for a fee of $35-50 per pallet.
-You may find more about palletizing goods sipping from the USA on our website.
+You may find more information about palletizing goods shipping from the USA on our website.

-If your shipping order contains dangerous goods, before you purchase such items for further shipping from the USA aboard, request the seller to provide you with the U.S. Dangerous Goods Declaration in proper form.
+If your shipping order contains dangerous goods, before you purchase such items for further shipping from the USA abroad, request the seller to provide you with the U.S. Dangerous Goods Declaration in proper form.
 Otherwise, please do not purchase it.
 It cannot be shipped overseas.

 Stay away from shipping from the USA any prohibited commodity.
 If you are unsure about the legality of shipping goods, double-check it with the U.S. and your destination country officials.